 Have you spotted gnats in your kitchen, on your fruits and vegetables, and anywhere else on your home?

-We understand how frustrating it is to throw out food or deal with the itching from a gnat bite.
-Or even just feel like your home is unsanitary because of the presence of gnats.
+We understand how frustrating it is to throw out food to kill gnats, get rid of gnats yourself, or deal with the itching from a gnat bite.
+Or even just feel like your home is unsanitary because of the presence of a few gnats around.

-We’ll cover health risks of gnats, why they’re attracted to your home, and how to sanitize after an invasion.
+We’ll cover health risks of gnats, why they’re attracted to your home, and how to sanitize after an invasion rid of gnats.

 - 70% Ethyl Alcohol